Activities for teenagers in lockdown

 Mention PE with Joe Wicks in front of my teenagers and they’ll deadpan you.
 In fact, they’ll probably despise you for the duration of lockdown, such is their hatred of the genre.
 It’s for kids and cringe mums.
 Like all of us, basically.
 So I’ve had to be a bit inventive.
 Here are some things that they will condescend to do:

-Just Dance: To be fair, my daughter will happily spend 2 hours exercising if it’s on Just Dance.
+Just Dance: To be fair, my daughter will happily spend 2 hours exercising if it’s on Just Dance, and it’s a surprisingly good workout.
 Her younger brother will join in too, although we’ve had to buy the latest version, because she was beating him hands down on our 2014 version.
 And you don’t want yet another reason for a sibling meltdown.

 Couch25k: I’m making mine do this with me while we’re still allowed out.
 It takes half an hour in the early stages, and while they hate it they will come if I promise not to a) film them for Instagram, b) run near them, and c) attempt conversation.
 I have to let them wear earbuds and listen to their own music as well.
 So basically it’s being in their room but with their legs moving.